The Home Of Outdoor Living

-There are still plenty of amazing vegetables to plant in September.
-With healthy ground conditions and warm indoor spaces, you can start off a stack of lip-smacking goodies now for healthy feasts well into winter.
+With containers, cold frames and cloches at the ready, you can start off a stack of lip-smacking goodies now for healthy feasts far into the colder months.
 Whether you’re looking to bulk up on baby roots and hardy greens or try your hand at tasty oriental veg, we’ve got the essential growing list to give your kitchen garden a boost.

 2. Japanese onions

 If you haven’t grown Japanese onions before, you’re in for a treat.
 These hardy overwintering varieties, also known simply as autumn planting onions, can grow outside over the cooler months and deliver crunchy pungent goodness come spring.
 What makes them so perfect for September plantings is that they need less light than other onions, so the shorter days won’t faze them.